snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/index.md

 # Snowplow dbt Packages

+Our dbt packages come with powerful built-in features such as an [optimization to the incremental materialization](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-materialization/index.md) to save you cost on warehouse compute resources compared to the standard method, a custom [incremental logic](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic/) to ensure we process just the required data for each run and keep your models in sync, plus the ability to build your own custom models using both of these!

 There are 5 core snowplow dbt packages:
 - [Snowplow Web](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-web-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-web/#!/overview/snowplow_web)): for modeling your web data for page views, sessions, users, and consent
 - [Snowplow Mobile](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-mobile-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-mobile/#!/overview/snowplow_mobile)): for modeling your mobile app data for screen views, sessions, users, and crashes
 - [Snowplow Media Player](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-media-player-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-media-player/#!/overview/snowplow_media_player)): for modeling your (web-based) media elements for play statistics
 - [Snowplow E-commerce](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-ecommerce-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-ecommerce/#!/overview/snowplow_ecommerce)): for modeling your (web-based) E-commerce interactions across carts, products, checkouts, and transactions
-- [Snowplow Fractribution](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-fractribution/#!/overview/fractribution)): used for Attribution Modelling with Snowplow
+- [Snowplow Fractribution](/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-fractribution-data-model/index.md) ([dbt model docs](https://snowplow.github.io/dbt-snowplow-fractribution/#!/overview/fractribution)): used for Attribution Modeling with Snowplow

 _The Snowplow Media Player package is designed to be used with the Snowplow Web package and not as a standalone package._